PowerBiDevCamp/FabricUserApiDemo/ReadMe.md

 > Have you heard the news? **Datasets** are no longer called **datasets**.
 They’ve been renamed to **semantic models**.

+> [!IMPORTANT]
+> Updates are expected at the end of Novemeber that will require changes to this code.
+> Please check back in early December to get the latest updates to the code in this project.

 ## Next steps
  - Follow the instructions on the [Setup](https://github.com/PowerBiDevCamp/FabricUserApiDemo/blob/main/Setup.md) page to get this developer sample up and running